 - Bespoke and safe post-natal exercises to improve stability, posture and core strength

 1/3 women suffer from a pelvic floor related issue at some stage in their lives.
 Although many suffer from the effects of a weak pelvic floor there are many more that experience symptoms due to effects of an overactive or tight pelvic floor.
 These problems often materialise in the form of pain both internal and external, poor bladder and bowel function, difficulties with intercourse or simply as the patient who hasn’t got better despite doing their exercises.
 Conditions such as endometriosis or symptoms relating to the menopause are often overlooked and not given the time and treatment they deserve.
-Gemma holistic approach will address bio mechanical issues (how your body moves), breathing patterns, nutrition and gut health.
+Our holistic approach will address bio mechanical issues (how your body moves), breathing patterns, nutrition and gut health.

-Gemma has experience in treating and resolving a wide variety of problems including:
+We have experience in treating and resolving a wide variety of problems including: